clownba0t/rails_dynamic_errors/README.md

 ###### Templates

-The gem does contain an extremely simply default template for rendering errors using the 'show' action of the controller.
+The gem does contain an extremely simple default template for rendering errors using the 'show' action of the controller.
 You will almost definitely want to override it with a template of your own.
 You can do this by creating the following directory within your application:

 app/views/rails_dynamic_errors/errors/